 Fun Fact: Bamboo is not a tree - it's actually a grass.
 A bamboo stalk grows to its entire height in a single growing season, and will never grow any higher, though the bamboo colony will send up additional stalks in subsequent years, and those too will grow to their entire height in a single growing season.

 At Wayfair.com, we try to make sure you always have a zillion options for your home.
-That's why we have so many Bamboo Flooring for sale on our site, including Bamboo Flooring from brands like US Floors and Aurora Hardwood.
-We want to make sure when you buy one of our Bamboo Flooring online from Wayfair.com, you're getting the one that's exactly right for you, whether that's the Natural Bamboo 3-3/4" Solid Bamboo Flooring in White Wash, the Bamboo 3-3/4" Solid Horizontal in Tanned, or something entirely different and unique to your home.
+That's why we have so many Bamboo Flooring for sale on our site, including Bamboo Flooring from brands like US Floors and Yanchi.
+We want to make sure when you buy one of our Bamboo Flooring online from Wayfair.com, you're getting the one that's exactly right for you, whether that's the Natural Bamboo Traditions 3-3/4" Solid Bamboo Flooring in Vertical Natural, the Handscraped 6" Solid Bamboo Flooring in Vanilla, or something entirely different and unique to your home.

 iXStaple Hardwood Flooring